Vyral/vickie-landis/_posts/2020-08-13-q-does-your-home-need-to-be-fixed-up-before-selling.md

 &nbsp;

-Whether or not you should fix up your home before selling it depends on your situation: what you need, what your goals are, and what you need to have happen upon sale.&nbsp;
+Whether or not you should fix up your home before selling it depends on your situation: what you need, what your goals are, and what you need to happen upon it's sale.&nbsp;

 {% include pullquote.html %}